kscheran93/Power-BI-FIFA-World-cup-dashboard/README.md

 ## Conclusion

 This FIFA World Cup Power BI dashboard serves as a powerful tool for analyzing the tournament's history from 1930 to 2014.
 It allows users to explore key metrics and trends, making it easier to gain insights into the evolution and impact of the FIFA World Cup over the decades.

----

-You can customize this README further by adding your own images, additional links, or any other specific details relevant to your project.